sflinter/hypergraph/README.md

 # Hypergraph #

-__Hypergraph__ is an open source software library for implementing graphs and networks.

-Hypergraph was original developed to provide a high level of abstraction when developing machine learning and deep neural networks.
-However, the system is general enough to be applicable in a wide variety of other domains.
+__Hypergraph__ is an open source library originally developed to provide a high level of abstraction when developing machine learning and deep neural networks.

-Hypergraph also provides meta-heurisitic optimisation algorithms (e.g. genetic algorithms) to optimise the structure of the graph for a specific task.
-This means that the same graph can be used, and automatically optimised, for a number of different tasks or for the same task but across different data sets.
+The key concept of this library is the graph, a structure composed by interconnected nodes.
+The connections between nodes play the crucial part, these can be optimized through meta-heurisitic optimisation algorithms (e.g. genetic algorithms).
+The result is a network of nodes composed by "moving parts" which can be somehow altered by global optimization algorithms.
+The "moving parts" of the structure are called tweaks.
+The optimization algorithms require a measure of fitness, which is user-defined, to understand the effect of each tweak on the task to be optimized.

+The purpose of the project is purely experimental and we are willing to get any contribution and comment.

 ## Getting Started  with Hypergraph
 To install Hypergraph the following command can be used.
 Hypergraph is compatible with Windows and Linux operating systems.
+It supports Python 3.6 or superior.

 ```bash
 pip install git+https://github.com/aljabr0/hypergraph